-- Shelter, Inc. verbally and in writing, shares information with the foster parents before the placement is made, if possible, if not as soon as possible after the placement.
-This includes: - Basic personal information about the child(ren) - What was the cause of the case coming into the child welfare system - Placement history - o Permanency goal - Location of biological parents, siblings, and/or significant other - Visitation plan - Educational status, history and needs: IEP, 504 Special Needs Plan - o Special medical, mental health, and/or behavioral needs, potential risks - Services required - Religious information - 906 Placement form and medical card - Behavioral/Social information - Other information deemed necessary to provide the best possible care for the child(ren) - The Child Welfare Specialist and the foster parents share ongoing information as it becomes known. - Foster parents are told if information they are requesting can't be disclosed because it is unknown or because it is confidential or otherwise protected.
+- Visitation plan - o Educational status, history and needs: IEP, 504 Special Needs Plan - Special medical, mental health, and/or behavioral needs, potential risks - Services required - o Religious information - o 906 Placement form and medical card information - Behavioral/Social information - Other information deemed necessary to provide the best possible care for the child(ren) - The Child Welfare Specialist and the foster parents share ongoing information as it becomes known. - Foster parents are told if information they are requesting cannot be disclosed because it is unknown or because it is confidential or otherwise protected.
 Disclosure of information concerning a child's family shall be limited to that information that is essential for meeting the needs of the child in order to protect the rights of the biological family. - Foster parents are encouraged to develop a positive working relationship with the biological parents and the child's family.
-This may result in the biological parents consenting to disclose additional information.

-- 11) The right to be given reasonable written notice of any change in a child's plan or plans to terminate the placement of the child with the foster parent and of the reasons for the change or termination in placement.
+This may result in the biological parents consenting to disclose additional information. - 11) The right to be given reasonable written notice of any change in a child's plan or plans to terminate the placement of the child with the foster parent and of the reasons for the change or termination in placement.
 Such notice should only be waived in cases of a court order or when the child is determined to be at imminent risk of harm. - In accordance with DCFS' policies and procedures, Shelter, Inc. will notify foster parents of any changes in the child's plan in general and regarding termination of a placement, in particular, in writing and 14 days before the effective date of change.
-A Notice of Change of Placement includes the nature of the decision, the reason for the decision, the effective date, and information about the foster parent's right to appeal the decision.

-- Such 14 day notice is waived only in cases of a court order or when the child is determined to be at imminent risk of harm.
+A Notice of Change of Placement includes the nature of the decision, the reason for the decision, the effective date, and information about the foster parent's right to appeal the decision. - Such 14-day notice is waived only in cases of a court order or when the child is determined to be at imminent risk of harm.
 If the agency judges the child to be in imminent risk of harm, the child can be removed from the foster home immediately.
 A Notice of Change of Placement is given to the foster parents. - Foster parents have the right to appeal a change in the child's placement except for placements with the biological parent or sibling, placements for purposes of adoption as ordered by the Court or return to the person with whom the child lived prior to entering into substitute care(reunification).
-Foster parents may be able to delay a change of placement by requesting an emergency review or filing an appeal within 10 days of receiving written notice of intent to change the child's placement. - The Child Welfare Specialist and/or the Licensing Specialist will provide assistance to file an appeal upon request. - If the Foster parents disagree with the change of placement, they may request a Clinical Placement Review by calling immediately 866-225-1431 or faxing a request for a review to the DCFS Clinical Placement Review Team within 3 days of this notice.
-Fax number 800-733-3308. - A foster parent may requests a service appeal.
+Foster parents may be able to delay a change of placement by requesting an emergency review or filing an appeal within 10 days of receiving written notice of intent to change the child's placement.

+- The Child Welfare Specialist and/or the Licensing Specialist will provide assistance to file an appeal upon request. - If the Foster parents disagree with the change of placement, they may request a Clinical Placement Review by calling immediately 866-225-1431 or faxing a request for a review to the DCFS Clinical Placement Review Team within 3 days of this notice.
+Fax number 800-733-3308. - Clinical Placement Review Team will review all documentation provided from all parties and will decide if the change of placement is appropriate and in the best interest of the child. - A foster parent may request a service appeal.
 Written requests for a service appeal are sent to: